learn-co-curriculum/precollege-intro-software-engineering-track/day-05/lectures/github-and-git-ii/LECTURE.md

 + `git add/commit/push` - FREEZE everyone and have them do this every 15 minutes to build up the muscle memory.
 + Not all students will need to/want to work with a full GitHub workflow.
 Consider introducing more advanced GitHub topics if you have extra time and think that it won't distract from getting work done on projects.
 + Alternative options for students is to work off of one repository with one main branch and put code from other's computers in a Google doc or send over e-mail.
++ Do not worry about teaching branches.
+Some students may want this material, and it's a great advanced concept for students who get there on their own, but it shouldn't be part of the main lesson.